 Dark Side of the Town, Penrith

-An informal evening event using MapRun with a chance to socialise in the pub afterwards.
-You must “pre-enter” via email by Sunday 16th November to get a map (details below).
-Note: MapRun courses use a different part of Penrith to the urban event planned on 7th December with no overlap.
+Following on from The Dark Side of the Town, Side 1, this is now Side 2.
+It is an informal evening event using MapRun with a chance to socialise in the pub afterwards.
+You must “pre-enter” via email by Sunday 8th March to get a map (details below).

 Event centre